Tom 7 Radar

 Craving a game that would make proper use of the GeForce 4090, I installed Call Of Duty: Cold War.
 Actually this game is a couple years old, and graphically it's not anything particularly special.
 I am liking the single-player campaign more than usual for these kinds of games, and avoiding getting sucked into multiplayer.
 I gave the "zombies" mode a shot and I think I finally understand it, like playing a roguelike on a single seed.
 I think I'm at the point where I need to set myself some kind of challenge and complete it and retire to more artful things, though.

-(4 comments — almost 5 months ago) [ comment ]
+(4 comments — almost a year ago) [ comment ]

 Entries from September 2023